tjb0607/drilbot/README.md

-###drilbot
+####drilbot

-a shitty python script that occasionally posts a random dril tweet.
+a shitty python-based IRC bot that occasionally posts a random dril tweet.

 note: almost everything is hardcoded in